 New England Outdoor Center (B, L, D)

-Day 7: September 29 - Departures: On our final morning, enjoy breakfast before transferring 1 hour and 30 minutes to the Bangor International Airport (BGR) for your mid-afternoon flight home.
+Day 7: September 28 - Departures: On our final morning, we’ll enjoy breakfast before driving 1 hour and 30 minutes to the Bangor International Airport (BGR) for your mid-afternoon flight home.

 NPCA TRAVEL ELIGIBILITY: NPCA is the only independent, nonpartisan organization dedicated to advocacy on behalf of the National Park System.
 Over 70% of our funding comes from donations from individuals like you.
 NPCA trips are an exclusive NPCA member benefit.
 One traveler per group must be an NPCA member to participate in an NPCA trip.
 An annual membership starts at $15 per person.
 Please make dues payable to NPCA by check or credit card at npca.org.

-MAKING RESERVATIONS: To secure your space on this NPCA trip, please contact our Educational Travel Program team at 1.800.628.7275 or email the Travel Program at firstname.lastname@example.org.
+MAKING RESERVATIONS: To secure your space on this NPCA trip, please click the “Register Now” button at the top of this page or contact NPCA’s National Parks Experiences Program at 1-800-628-7275 or email@example.com.

 TRAVEL PROTECTION: We strongly recommend purchasing important optional travel insurance that will cover you for a variety of travel-related contingencies, such as trip cancellation, interruption, and/or delay; baggage loss, theft, damage or delay; accident and/or sickness medical expenses; accidental death; as well as evacuation/repatriation coverage.
 Please note that a Pre-Existing Condition waiver is available if you purchase the policy within 21 days of making your initial trip payment.
 Also consider the optional “Cancel for any Reason” protection.
 All questions regarding the plan’s coverage should be directed to Travel Insurance Select through USI Affinity at 1-800-937-1387 or by visiting their website.

 Have questions?
 Please visit our Frequently Asked Questions page.